How to Homestead – A Guide for Beginners

 Save money by buying used and repurposing items instead of tossing them in the trash.

-Through the magic of YouTube, you can find instructions on how to repair almost anything that can be repaired.
-It's awesome!
+Through the magic of YouTube, you can find instructions on how to repair almost anything.
+It’s awesome!
 You can also find tons of ideas for recycling and upcycling.
 Use your imagination!

 Making your own home goods and cleaning products allows you to reduce toxic chemical exposure and save money.
 Some ideas for simple projects: